neekeetab/CachingPlayerItem/README.md

 playerItem.download()
 ```
 It's fine to start playing the item while it's downloading.

+**Note: It's strongly recommended to set AVPlayer's property `automaticallyWaitsToMinimizeStalling` to `false`.
+Not doing so can lead to poor startup times for playback and poor recovery from stalls.**

 So, minimal code required to play a remote audio looks like this: